 Sonali Bendre Upset Over Pollution Caused By Ganesh Chaturthi Celebrations

 Ganesh Chaturthi is a festival which brings great joy to many people.
-At the same time, when the celebrations are done in a ways that are dangerous to the environment, the festival also causes great harm.
-Sonali Bendre was very much upset by the way in which Ganesh visarjan caused a lot of water and soil pollution on a particular beach this year.
+At the same time, when the celebrations are done in ways that are dangerous to the environment, the festival also causes great harm.
+Sonali Bendre was very much upset by the way Ganesh visarjan caused a lot of water and soil pollution on a particular beach this year.

 Sonali took to Twitter to share a picture of serious pollution caused by callous Ganesh visarjan on a beach.
 She wrote, "After yesterday's visarjan...
 If these are not signs of damage we are causing then I don't know what are!
 This cannot happen we need to do better." (sic)